Skippers Canyon Road is New Zealand's unbelievably scary and historic scenic drive

-Tucked away on the south-west of New Zealand's South Island, is today one of New Zealand's better known scenic roads and unbelievably scary as it’s totally narrow and difficult to maneuver your car.
+Tucked away on the south-west of New Zealand's South Island, Skippers Canyon Road is today one of New Zealand's better known scenic roads and unbelievably scary as it’s totally narrow and difficult to maneuver your car.
 It’s a road so dangerous that your rental car insurance won’t be honored if you drive on it.

 The route is dangerous.
 Not recommended to newbies.
 In most places the road is too narrow for vehicles to pass each other, there are no guardrails, and the drop-offs leave absolutely no room for error.
 You descend into a deep canyon, viewing the amazing back country, and rocky outcrops where the road was sculptured by the pains taking labour of the Chinese.
 Its narrow width, impressive stone walls and rock cuttings will survive to remind us of the skill and tenacity of the road builders to forge a road through such daunting country.
-There are several warning sings along the road, remembering that vehicle damage is possible, rental cars may not be insured, winding road, narrow road, gravel road, recommended speed 15 km/h on the next 20 km, danger of sliding, rock fall, steep drops, animals on the road, no safety barriers…
+There are many warning signs along the road, remembering that vehicle damage is possible, rental cars may not be insured, winding road, narrow road, gravel road, recommended speed 15 km/h on the next 20 km, danger of sliding, rock fall, steep drops, animals on the road, no safety barriers…

 The road is a tourist magnet the last years.
 Tourist traffic has been a significant user of the road since it was constructed and, 116 years since it opened, it can be considered one of the most enduring tourist attractions in New Zealand history.
 Many tourists visit just to experience the road, a remarkable testimony to its attractions.
 Today tourism is the road's biggest user, with many people coming to see the road or use it as a means of access to bungy jumping operations or white water rafting.
 Skippers Road is an iconic New Zealand road of outstanding heritage significance.
 It has been the iconic location for some movies.
 It's actually one of the best kept secrets that the canyon featured in the first of the Lord of the Rings movies.
 And some scenes from Tom Cruise Mission: Impossible 6 were filmed here.
 One of the most famous sections of this road is Skippers Bridge.
 At 96 m long and 90 m high, Skippers suspension bridge over the Shotover River near Queenstown in Central Otago is one of the most spectacular bridges in the world.